Gk1694/Data_Science/README.md

 * Why diagnostic measures tools are needed.
 * The purpose of statistical significance tests.
 * That modeling and evaluation are iterative processes.

+## From Devlopment to Feedback Lesson Summary
+In this lesson, you have learned:
+* The importance of stakeholder input.
+* To consider the scale of deployment.
+* The importance of incorporating feedback to refine the model.
+* The refined model must be redeployed.
+* This process should be repeated as often as necessary.